 It would be very boring if you woke up day after day and already knew everything there was to know about the subject matter.
 So, embrace the starting point you have now and understand there is no shame or humiliation in saying, “I’m not sure about that – let me get an answer and get back to you.”

 But make sure you are not just waiting for questions you do not know to pop up before you embark on a learning adventure.
-It would be best if you always had time carved out in your schedule where you are diving into niche topics and learning interesting, new or trending details to showcase to your followers.
+It would be best if you always had time carved out in your schedule to dive into niche topics and learn interesting, new or trending details to showcase to your followers.

 Stay abreast of news stories, read consumer or trade magazines in your niche, study the competition to see what they are talking about, and lurk in forums and on social media to see what the buzz is.

 When you find information to share with your audience, do not be afraid to share your opinion on it, too.
-People want to know what you think of it – even if you disagree with what someone else is saying.
+People want to know what you think of it – even if you disagree with what someone says.

 Put a twist on it if you can or want to.
-If some news comes up about how getting 8 hours of sleep a night helps you lose weight, you can pass that information along to your audience.
+If some news about getting 8 hours of sleep a night helps you lose weight, you can pass that information along to your audience.